vmhq/vmhq/README.md

 ## Contacto

-Me puedes ubicar en el siguiente 📧 vicente@vmhq.cl
+Me puedes ubicar en el siguiente 📧 vicentem@vmhq.cl

 <!---
 vmhq/vmhq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.